wubr2000/survival_analysis/README.md

 ## Purpose

-Given a new listing on RDC, we want to predict how long it will be active until it becomes pending.
+Given a new listing on RDC, we want to predict how long it will be active (i.e. days until it becomes pending).

-## Some Assumtions / Hypothesis
+## Some Assumtions / Hypotheses

 1. Homes with more pageviews (especially in first week) sell more quickly
 2. Homes with more pictures sell more quickly (but at some point, more pictures is correlated to higher-priced homes which slows down sale)